 Also Read- Certificate course in law

 The judiciary is the system of interconnected courts that administers justice in the name of the state.
-It is the mechanism for the resolution of disputes and pronouncement of punishment to the guilty.
+It is the mechanism for the resolution of disputes and the pronouncement of punishment to the guilty.

 Courts make decisions on a very large number of issues.
 The work of the judiciary can be divided into the following – Dispute Resolution, Judicial Review and Upholding the Law and Enforcing Fundamental Rights